jeffreykegler/hoonlint/misc/whitespace.md

 lexical order.

 Within a running,
-the running-shared inter-line alignment of a runechild is determined by the slot of the runechild.
+the running-inherited inter-line alignment of a runechild is determined by the slot of the runechild.

 *From `sys/hoon.hoon', lines 5303-5308:*